 Quarter of an hour will suffice to prepare and cook this savory surprise, once the potatoes are baked.
 Take three large potatoes of symmetrical size, clean and bake them; cut each in two and remove the inside without injuring the skin.
 Melt half an ounce of butter by the fire, add two ounces of potato passed through a sieve, a teaspoonful of grated parmesan, pepper, salt, and a tablespoonful of milk.
 Then stir in the yolk of an egg and presently the white, well beaten.
-Fill the empty potato skins with the mixture which ought to rise and puff out in ten or twelve minutes.
+Fill the empty potato skins with the mixture which ought to rise and puff out in ten or twolve minutes and puff out in ten or twelve minutes.